The Bankrate promise

 Here are some additional factors to consider when comparing a Roth IRA and a traditional IRA.

-Your current age: If you’re earlier in your career, comparing the benefits between a Roth vs. traditional IRA is especially important.
+Your current age: If you’re earlier in your career, comparing the benefits between a Roth and traditional IRA is especially important.
 The longer you have between now and retirement, the more that the prospect of compounded tax-free growth in a Roth IRA stands out as a big differentiator.

 Your family history: While retirement is often discussed in a window around the traditional age of 65, it’s important to note that people have been working longer — and they will continue to do so in the future.
 If you have a history of longevity in your family and can envision a retirement that stretches well into your 80s or 90s, a Roth IRA’s lack of requirements for withdrawing money can be especially important.

 You can have both: As you compare Roth vs. traditional IRAs, you should know that this isn’t an either-or equation.
 Provided that your annual contributions can stay within the government’s guardrails, you can put both of these investing vehicles to work and enjoy a balance of tax breaks between now and years into the future.